lightspeedwp/lsx/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-LSX is a clean, modern, minimal and fully responsive parent theme.
-This theme is ideal for developers looking for a Bootstrap parent theme.
-LSX has been designed to be minimal and lean, the does however have theme options that allow you to control fonts, color options, home page configuration and add contact details.
-The theme is built using Bootstrap 3, which makes it responsive and mobile friendly.
+LSX is a clean, modern, minimal and fully responsive parent theme that is ideal for developers looking for a Bootstrap parent theme.

+LSX has been designed to be minimal and lean, while still having rich features and customizability options, such allowing you to control fonts, color options, home page configuration and much more.

+The theme is built using Twitter Bootstrap 3 and Underscores by Automattic, which ensure that sites built with LSX put your content front and center and are responsive and mobile friendly.
+Its lightweight build ensures better load times, a bonus for both user experience and SEO.

+LSX comes out the box with a complete set of page templates that are intuitively named so that you can get that particular layout you need when creating your pages without having to labour through formatting.

 * Responsive Layout
 * Custom Colors
 * Custom Background
 * Social Links
 * Menu Description
 * Post Formats
 * The GPL v2.0 or later license.

 == Installation ==